 Contributing to one of our funds is a powerful way to make a difference for students in our schools.

 Typically, between 225 and 325 students enrolled in Corvallis public schools are experiencing homelessness or housing instability.
-These students face daily challenges that can curtail their ability to succeed in school.
+These students face daily challenges that can impact their ability to succeed in school.
 Donations to CPSF meet needs that enhance family stability, such as emergency financial assistance, after school program sponsorships and supplemental food support.

 Graduation Rate Fund

 Creating pathways to graduation – it’s what we’re all about.
 Working closely with school leadership, we fund summer programs and other interventions that will bring real, measurable outcomes for hundreds of students.
 Examples include Kindergarten Academy, middle school math camp, summer credit recovery, after-school STEM clubs, and college and career readiness programs.
 Since 2013, graduation rates have risen from 67 percent to 89 percent — and counting.
 Your donation fuels this positive momentum.

 Each fall, we fund grants for educators to foster deeper learning and engagement of students.
 These grants promote innovative ideas that inspire and excite kids.
 From musical instruments to hands-on science opportunities, these awards are an important source of support for classrooms and programs.
 Since 1997, we have funded nearly $700,000 in IMAGINE grants.
 Your donations to this fund make a difference in our school communities.

 Mario and Alma Pastega Professional Development Endowment

 The Mario and Alma Pastega Professional Development Endowment provides opportunities for educators seeking to expand their tools and capacity through further training.
 Foundation staff work closely with school district leadership to identify strategic opportunities to support new teachers, mentors, and professional advancement opportunities.
 An investment in educators is an investment in kids.

 Student Opportunity for Success Fund